devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 DoseCalcs Analysis Window
 ++++++++++++++++++++++++++++

-In addition to the ROOT analysis interface, the DoseCalcs-GUI analysis window provides a powerful utility for internal dosimetry analysis, using an editor containing input components, graphs, and table spaces.
+In addition to the ROOT analysis interface, the DoseCalcs-Gui analysis window provides a powerful utility for internal dosimetry analysis, using an editor containing input components, graphs, and table spaces.
 For particles and radionuclides, the internal dosimetric quantities such as AE, AF, SAF, AD, S, H, E, and DR in the simulated geometries can be generated in graphs and tables to be saved in PDF files.

 First, the [ResultsData] file should be read to fill in the input component parameters.